Binary space partitioning: Traversal

 The tree is traversed in linear time and renders the polygons in a far-to-near ordering (D1, B1, C1, A, D2, B2, C2, D3) suitable for the painter's algorithm.

 Application

 BSP trees are often used by 3D video games, particularly first-person shooters and those with indoor environments.
-Game engines using BSP trees include the Doom (id Tech 1), Quake (id Tech 2 variant), GoldSrc and Source engines.
+Game engines using BSP trees include the Doom, Quake, GoldSrc and Source engines.
 In them, BSP trees containing the static geometry of a scene are often used together with a Z-buffer, to correctly merge movable objects such as doors and characters onto the background scene.
-While binary space partitioning provides a convenient way to store and retrieve spatial information about polygons in a scene, it does not solve the problem of visible surface determination.
+While binary space partitioning provides a convenient way to store and retrieve spatial information about polygons in a scene, it does not solve the problem of visible-surface determination.
 BSP trees have also been applied to image compression.